octapps/octapps/paper/paper.md

 Development of *OctApps* is hosted [here](https://gitlab.aei.uni-hannover.de/octapps/octapps).
 Installation of *OctApps* is described in the [README](https://gitlab.aei.uni-hannover.de/octapps/octapps/blob/master/README.md) file.
 Documentation of each function is provided through the `help` function in Octave.

+## Acknowledgements

+We acknowledge that *OctApps* includes software written and/or contributed to by: Zdravko Botev, Juan Pablo Carbajal, Ronaldas Macas, John McNabb, and Daniel de Torre Herrera.
+This paper has document number LIGO-P1800078-v1.